Juan Manuel de Rosas: Exile and death

-Rosas arrived in Plymouth, Great Britain, on 26 April 1852.
+Rosas arrived in Plymouth in England on 26 April 1852.
 The British gave him asylum, paid for his travel and welcomed him with a 21-gun salute.
 These honours were granted because, according to the British Foreign Secretary James Harris, 3rd Earl of Malmesbury, "General Rosas was no common refugee, but one who had shown great distinction and kindness to the British merchants who had traded with his country".
 Months before his fall, Rosas had arranged with the British chargé d'affaires Captain Robert Gore for protection and asylum in the event of his defeat.
-Both his children by Encarnación followed him into exile, although Juan Bautista soon returned with his family to Argentina.
+Both his children with Encarnación followed him into exile, although Juan Bautista soon returned with his family to Argentina.
 His daughter Manuela married the son of an old associate of Rosas, an act which the former dictator never forgave.
 A domineering father, Rosas wanted his daughter to remain devoted to him alone.
 Although he forbade her from writing or visiting, Manuela remained loyal to him and maintained contact.

 The new Argentine government confiscated all of Rosas' properties and tried him as a criminal, later sentencing him to death.
 Rosas was appalled that most of his friends, supporters and allies abandoned him and became either silent or openly critical of him.
 Rosismo vanished overnight.
 "The landed class, supporters and beneficiaries of Rosas, now had to make their peace—and their profits—with his successors.
 Survival, not allegiance, was their politics", argued Lynch.
 Urquiza, a one-time ally and later an enemy, reconciled with Rosas and sent him financial assistance, hoping for political support in return—although Rosas had scant political capital left.
 Rosas followed Argentina's developments while in exile, always hoping for an opportunity to return, but he never again insinuated himself into Argentine affairs.

 In exile Rosas was not destitute, but he lived modestly amid financial constraints during the remainder of his life.
 A very few loyal friends sent him money, but it was never enough.
 He sold one of his estancias before the confiscation and became a tenant farmer in Swaythling, near Southampton.
 He employed a housekeeper and two to four labourers, to whom he paid above-average wages.
 Despite constant concern over his shortage of funds, Rosas found joy in farm life, once remarking: "I now consider myself happy on this farm, living in modest circumstances as you see, earning a living the hard way by the sweat of my brow".
-A contemporary described him in final years: "He was then eighty, a man still handsome and imposing; his manners were most refined, and the modest environment did nothing to lessen his air of a great lord, inherited from his family."
+A contemporary described him in final years: "He was then eighty, a man still handsome and imposing; his manners were most refined, and the modest environment did nothing to lessen his air of a great lord, inherited from his family".
 After a walk on a cold day, Rosas caught pneumonia and died at 07:00 on the morning of 14 March 1877.
 Following a private mass attended by his family and a few friends, he was buried in the town cemetery of Southampton.